 All dates are tentative and subject to change

-CoursesHIST 391: Travel Studies Seminar: The Life, History, and Culture Northern England from the Palaeolithic to 1997 (3 credits) - REQUIRED
+CoursesHIST 391: Travel Studies Seminar: The Life, History, and Culture Northern England - Mandatory for All Students (3 credits)

 HUM 250: Foundations of Western Culture: The Ancient Mediterranean (3 credits)

 ENG 302: Special Topics in Literature and Language: Literature in Northern England (3 credits)

 HIST 489: Selected Topics in World History: Northern English History and Politics (3 credits)